joinpursuit/FSW-CLI-Snowman/README.md

 ## Command Line Hangman

+For this assignment, you will build a game of [hangman](http://www.justhangman.com/) that lets you play in the terminal!

 ![Hangman Gif](https://github.com/joinpursuit/Pursuit-Core-Web-Hangman/blob/master/hangmanWebGif.gif)

 ## Setup Instructions

 1. Fork the assignment repo
-1. Clone your Fork to your machine
+1. Clone your fork to your machine
 1. `cd` to the cloned directory and run `npm install`
 1. Create a `.gitignore` file
 1. Inside .gitignore, write `node_modules`